ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ```

 It will generate a `readme_plugginname.c` (in the build-directory) out of the
-README.md of the plugin''s source directory.
+README.md of the plugin’s source directory.

 But prefer to use